turnitin/-lti-metrics-/README.md

 	Browser > Settings > Application Settings

-	In most cases this will already be done, usually in a Perl base template that loads the application.
+	In most cases this will already be done, usually in a base template of the application.
 The snippet will determine the `appName` in New Relic.

 	*Note:* The snippets which include metrics are _not_ included on development stages.